Amarah: Iraq War (2003–2011)

 During the 2003 invasion of Iraq, the city made a final stand as a center of resistance to Saddam Hussein.
 The city was soon occupied by British forces, which set up two camps.
 Local residents hired diggers to unearth the bodies in the mass grave after twelve years.
 However, in June 2003, citizens of Amarah took up arms against patrolling British forces, killing six soldiers each in two separate attacks, south of the City in Majar al-Kabir.
 The British bases frequently experienced mortar attacks afterward.
-The books Sniper One by Sergeant Daniel Mills, Dusty Warriors by Richard Holmes and Barefoot Soldier by Lance Corporal Johnson Beharry VC all contain very good accounts on the events in Al Amarah during this period.

 Battle of Amarah: After the British handed power over to the Iraqi government, a power struggle erupted between Shi'ite loyalists of the Mahdi Army and Badr Brigades.
 A number of assassinations occurred in the city between the rival factions.
 According to Sheik Abdul Kareem al-Muhamadawi, the latest dispute between the Shiite militias began after Qassim al-Tamimi, the chief of investigations for the provincial police force and a member of the Badr Organization, was killed in a bombing.
 Badr fighters blamed the Mahdi Army for the killing.
 After the brother of Sheikh Fadel al-Bahadli, the Mahdi Army commander in the province, was captured, the Mahdi Army captured least three police stations and other state facilities on October 20, 2006, resulting in at least 22 deaths, three of which were children.
-Iraqi Army and British advisers arrived from Basra the next day to secure a truce with Sadr representatives.